 The employment of a scout company will depend on mission and terrain.
 In static situations where their parent battalion is tied into adjacent units forming a continual front, scouts remain in the rear providing security, to include anti-aircraft support.
 As battalions move to make contact with an enemy, scouts lead the way and watch gaps that open between units to provide intel and prevent nasty surprises.
 They also detect and destroy enemy scout elements.

-The squad may attack unless it is apparent that a sizeable enemy force is ahead.
+A scout squad may attack unless it is apparent that a sizeable enemy force is ahead.
 In those cases, the battalion headquarters is alerted and a plan is developed for regular combat forces.
 In most cases, the enemy is well concealed and his strength is not known until the scouts open fire and advance.
 If sizable enemy forces are encountered, the scouts back off as pre-planned artillery fires arrive on target.
-If scouts are pinned down due to heavy enemy fire, the company commander may employ his two rocket trucks to pulverize the enemy for a few minutes to aid in their withdrawal.
+If scouts are pinned down due to heavy enemy fire, the company commander may employ his rocket trucks to pulverize the enemy for a few minutes to aid in their withdrawal.
 The scout engineers play an important role reporting bridge capacity, locating water crossings, and evaluating road problems (like mud, large craters, and washouts) so engineer units can be sent to repair roads or units can take different routes.